Operation Manual

 Extract and export assets

-Segment, clean up, and export the page or separated UI resources when the result is ready.
+Manually segment or one-click segment, clean up, and export the page or separated UI resources when the result is ready.

 Create or choose a style pack